Cavorter/soda.guide/content/review/ok-boomer.md

 > When someone says "Hey kid, how many N's in "Millennial" you say "Who cares, I got spellcheck on my phone!" and then when your phone battery goes your brain follows right behind... but that's ok!

-> Refrierate and you'll chill out & become a fan of climate change!
+> Refrigerate and you'll chill out & become a fan of climate change!

 > Old school taste from a time when people were taught by teachers, not bloggers!

-> A taste so powerful it can turn the most acquiscent into fierce street protesters... always thirsty for more, more, more!
+> A taste so powerful it can turn the most acquiescent into fierce street protesters... always thirsty for more, more, more!

 > 12 fl.oz.
 (355 ml for those who insist on using the metric system!)